quicklabby/kubernetes/README.md

 Since only one mini pc is not enough to run a HA cluster, I installed each node on different SSDs at least in case of a disk failure one of the node should still running.
 All the pods persistent data is retained in an external 256GB NVME volume attached to the Asus mini pc via 3.1 gen2 USB, shared between the 2 worker nodes for easy backup and replacement in case of failure.
 The external NVME is attached to Proxmox and the worker nodes as a NFS volume.
-The Rasperry Pi 3B+ has a 128GB SD card installed with raspbian OS that act as a tainted master node as all the pods are allocated in the workers nodes only.
+The Rasperry Pi 3B+ has a 128GB SD card installed with raspbian OS that act as a tainted master node as all the pods are scheduled in the workers nodes only.

 ----------------------------